dayellesouza/dayellesouza/README.md

 <h1 align=center> Hi there.
 My name is Dayelle. <img src="./cat.gif" height="50" width="50"/><br/> Welcome to my Github profile! </h1>

 * I have a degree in Systems Analysis and Development (Training - Dec / 2018) from the University of Mogi das Cruzes (São Paulo).
-* I'm in a career transition looking for a job in the technology area, looking for my first opportunity 👋
+* 🔭 I’m currently working on B2 Midia Digital (Guarulhos - Brazil), as a Junior Developer 🎉🎉
-* 🌱 I’m currently learning Python
+* 🌱 I’m currently learning Python, JavaScript and Actionscript.
 * 💬 Ask me about everything
 * 😄 Pronouns: She/ Her